 We hope you will find these sections of Cancer.Net to be helpful.
 Please share your feedback by contacting us at firstname.lastname@example.org.

 A person who has been affected by cancer often wants to make a difference in the lives of people with the disease by becoming a cancer advocate.
 It can be a positive and empowering experience to help others by providing support to those living with cancer, raising public awareness, advancing cancer research, improving the quality of cancer care, and addressing legislative and regulatory issues that affect cancer care and research.
 Advocating for others also provides a forum to share stories about dealing with the cancer experience.

 The ASCO Annual Meeting is a forum for cutting edge scientific and educational developments in oncology.
 This meeting is a platform for the release of thousands of scientific abstracts-highly anticipated research news for many people, including patients, caregivers, and the general public.
 This section provides an overview of the opportunities available to patient advocates.

 This section contains details on valuable educational meetings offered or co-sponsored by ASCO.
 These events are designed to provide educational opportunities for patient advocates involved in research advocacy.

-The Conquer Cancer Foundation Patient Advocate Scholarship Program provides scholarships for patient advocates to attend ASCO-sponsored Symposia and the ASCO Annual Meeting to further educate advocates on important advances in their areas of interest.
+The Conquer Cancer Foundation Patient Advocate Scholarship Program provides scholarships for patient advocates to attend ASCO-sponsored Symposia and the ASCO Annual Meeting to learn of important advances in their areas of interest.